2020 — the Strangest of Years in SaaS and Cloud. Global pandemic, economic destruction and yet … Cloud is on fire.

 - Celebrate the wins more.
 A big Zoom party?
 A dinner party you Postmates for everyone?
 Look, this is a lot harder to do on Zoom.
 But if you don’t, it’s time.
 Sales is hard.
 It’s 10 Nos for every Yes — if you are lucky.
 You are graded every month.
 Everyone knows how you are doing.
 It’s not easy to always be under scrutiny.
 So especially in sales — you have to celebrate the wins.

 - If you sell enterprise, moving to a Jan 31 fiscal year can help a bit.
 Yes, your salesteam will bring in amazing deals on Dec 31.
 But it does take a little stress off the holidays to move to a Jan 31 fiscal year.
 Salesforce did this year, and most folks that sell to the enterprise do the same.
 It’s not magic.
 But it lets the team relax a tiny bit more over the holidays.
 That alone probably makes it worth it.

 - Plan your first customer conference, if you haven’t done one yet.
+It’s fine if its virtual for now.
 This always helps.
-It helps bringing prospects and customers together.
+It helps to bring prospects and customers together.
 It helps with upsells and account growth.
 It helps with NPS.
 It’s one simple thing you can do to help the sales team.
 More on that here.